-The USAID-funded project aims to reduce pressure on Haiti’s forests, encourage local and sustainable solutions to the environmental concerns, and create cooking options for Haiti that are clean, efficient, affordable, and able to meet local cooking needs.
-The project focuses on large charcoal consumers in Port-au-Prince, expands the market for improved biomass cook stoves and cleaner fuels, assists clean fuel and cook stove suppliers, and addresses regulatory issues that are limiting the expansion of liquefied petroleum gas in the household market.
-The project will also leverage emissions reductions resulting from clean cook stove use to generate scale-up revenue through international carbon markets.
+The USAID-funded project aimed to reduce pressure on Haiti’s forests, encourage local and sustainable solutions to the environmental concerns, and create cooking options for Haiti that are clean, efficient, affordable, and able to meet local cooking needs.
+The project focused on large charcoal consumers in Port-au-Prince, expanded the market for improved biomass cook stoves and cleaner fuels, assisted clean fuel and cook stove suppliers, and addressed regulatory issues that are limiting the expansion of liquefied petroleum gas in the household market.
+The project also leveraged emissions reductions resulting from clean cook stove use to generate scale-up revenue through international carbon markets.

 - 117,805 new beneficiaries with improved cooking technology

 - 136 business women and community leaders trained on commercialization techniques

 - $16 million saved in charcoal expenditures reduction

 - 246 new sale points of improved cookstoves created